leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

   - Proposes <mark style="background: #FFF3A3A6;">a three-layer distinction in narratives: </mark>**text**, **story**, and **fabula**.
   - Emphasizes that while <mark style="background: #FFF3A3A6;">these layers are analytically separable, they are inseparable in practice.</mark>

--  **Reading vs. Analyzing Narratives:**
-  - Distinguishes between reading (which involves interpretation) and analyzing narratives.
-  - Notes that analysis requires reading, and reading includes interpretive elements.

-- **Key Idea:**
-  - This foundational approach in narratology offers a structured framework for understanding and interpreting narratives, emphasizing the importance of clear definitions and the distinction between various narrative layers for effective analysis.

 ### Key Terms

 |Term|Definition|